sofathitesh/doconce/doc/demos/tutorial/html/_sources/tutorial.txt

 into the text area in the blog, making sure the input format is HTML.
 On Google's Blogger service you can use Doconce to generate blogs with LaTeX mathematics and pretty (pygmentized) blocks of computer code.
-See this `example <http://doconce.blogspot.no/2013/01/demo-of-blog-text-generated-by-doconce.html>`_ for details on blogging.
+See a `blog example <http://doconce.blogspot.no>`_ for details on blogging.

 .. warning::
-    In the comments one cannot paste raw HTML code with MathJax scripts so there is no support for mathematics in the comments.
+    In the comments after the blog one cannot paste raw HTML code with MathJax scripts so there is no support for mathematics in the comments.

 Pandoc and Markdown